 Past projects: Mitzvah day, Pedals for the World Bike Drives, Solar Cooker Project (through Jewish World Watch), support of our troops in Afghanistan and Iraq via care packages, clothing drives to benefit various recipients in Montgomery County, holiday outreach to Jewish residents at Potomac Valley Nursing Home and Gift of Life Bone Marrow Drive.

-- Shepherd’s Table — Congregants serve homeless men and women in downtown Silver Spring on the fifth Monday of each month with a fifth Monday.
+- Shepherd’s Table — Congregants serve dinner to homeless men and women in downtown Silver Spring on the fifth Monday of any month having a fifth Monday.
 (Contact Sherman Eisner.)

-- Potomac Valley Nursing Home — Congregants bring naches to Jewish residents by conducting Shabbat and holiday programs, playing games with them and reading to them.
+- Potomac Valley Nursing Home — Congregants bring conduct Shabbat and holiday programs for the Jewish residents at the nursing home, and assist with special holiday services/dinners, to which family members are invited.
 (Contact Jay Goldman or Rebecca Salon.)

 - Baltimore Road Cleanup — Through Montgomery County’s Adopt-A-Road Program, Tikvat Israel takes responsibility for keeping a portion of Baltimore Road free of litter.
 (Contact Stu and Molly Turkewitz.)

 - Book drives to benefit Montgomery County Friends of the Library.

 - Holiday outreach to Jewish residents at Aspenwood Senior Living.

 - Toiletries collection to benefit the Montgomery County Coalition of the Homeless.